goualard-f/MicroFloatingPoints.jl/docs/src/guided-tour.md

 \forall (a,b)\in\text{MuFP}\colon |b-a| = 0 \iff a=b
 ```

+You may also notice in the figure that the predecessor of `MuFP(2.0)`, which is `1.75`, is displayed as `"1.8"`.
+This is due to the fact that, following IEEE 754 requirements, the decimal string used to represent a `Floatmu` is the shortest that ensures a *correct round-trip* to the same `Floatmu`.
+For our very small format `Floatmu{2,2}`, "1.8" and "1.75" are represented by the same value; consequently, "1.8" is chosen over "1.75".

 ### Exhaustive search for rounded additions

 The type `MuFP` is so small that we can easily perform exhaustive searches with it.
 For example, we can display graphically whether the sum of any two finite `MuFP` floats needs to be rounded or not, using the [`inexact()`](@ref) and [`reset_inexact()`](@ref) methods